-And because of this we get very high depth to width ratio weld joints and as a result of this because of the formation of the high depth to width ratio welds the related heat affected zone is very limited.
-Because we are using very low heat input of the high energy density in form of the electron beams.
-So, narrow heat affected zone and the less residual stress development.

-However high cooling rate may lead to the formation of the martensite or the martensite bainide mixture.
-So, if we want to avoid normally the cracking tendency is very limited due to the formation of the reduced residual stresses but still due to the formation of the martensite if there is any little bit tendency for the cracking.
-Then that can reduce by giving the moderate preheat to the steel plates.

-So, normally the electron beam welding is applied by the welding of these steels under the ambient conditions otherwise we may use the moderate preheat in order to reduce the cooling rate.
-So, that the cracking tendency associated with the high cooling rates can be reduced.
+And because of this we get very high depth to width ratio weld joints.
+And as a result of this because of the formation of the high depth to width ratio welds the related heat affected zone size is very limited because we are using very low heat input of the high energy density in form of the electron beams, so narrow heat affected zone and the less residual stress development.
+However, high cooling rate may lead to the formation of the martensite or the martensite bainite mixture.
+So, if we want to avoid normally the cracking tendency is very limited due to the formation of the reduced residual stresses, but still due to the formation of the martensite if there is any little bit tendency for the cracking then that can reduce by giving the moderate preheat to the steel plates.
+So, normally the electron beam welding is applied by the welding of these steels under the ambient conditions.

-Now we will see the kind of when the plates are welded like this the groove which is being made then proper backing is given.
-So, for giving various space to provide the backing plate during the welding of the heat treatable low alloy steels.
-We may use the ceramic tape or we may use the copper backing with the holes from the bottom.
+Otherwise we may use the moderate preheat in order to reduce the cooling rates, so that the cracking tendency associated to the high cooling rates can be reduced.
+Now we will see the kind of when the the plates are welded like this the groove which is being made then proper backing is given.
+So, for giving there are various ways to provide the backing plate during the welding of the heat treatable alloy steels.
+We may use the ceramic.

-So, the plate having the hole from the bottom side can be used in order to provide the shielding gas, shielding from the bottom side.
-So, shielding apart from the shielding from the top side, shielding from the bottom side can also be provided through the holes provided in the backing plate.
-But they are some issues related with the use of the copper backing plate since the copper has the thermal conductivity.

-And so when the copper backing plate is used it offers the higher cooling rate extracts the heat rapidly from the weld as well as heat affected zone and imposes the higher cooling rate.
-So, we normally try to avoid the use of the copper backing plate because the higher cooling rate promotes the martensite formation tendency as well as promotes the embrittlement tendency of the weld as well as the heat affected zone.
+tape or we may use the copper backing with the holes. from the bottom.
+So, the plate having the hole from the bottom side can be used in order to provide the shielding gas shielding from the bottom side.
+So, shielding apart from the shielding from the top side shielding from the bottom side can also be provided through the holes provided in the backing plate.
+But there are some issues related with the use of the copper backing plate, since the copper has the higher thermal conductivity and so when the copper backing plate is used it offers the higher cooling, it extracts the heat rapidly from the weld as well as heat affected zone and imposes the higher cooling rate.
+So we normally try to avoid the use of the copper backing plate because the higher cooling rate it promotes the martensite formation tendency as well as promotes the embrittlement tendency of the weld as well as the heat affected zone.

-So, we try to avoid the use of the copper backing plate but ceramic tapes can be used in order to avoid such kind of cracking tendency associated with the copper backing plate.
-Now I will summarize this presentation, in this presentation basically I have talked about the way by which the preheat temperature for successful welding of the heat treatable low alloy steel is to be used and in which way the different phases are formed during the welding of the heat treatable low alloy steels when the different cooling rates are exposed or different cooling rates are imposed.

-And that is what we have seen with the help of the continuous cooling transformation diagram, thank you for your attention.
+We try to avoid the use of the copper backing plate but ceramic tapes can be used in order to avoid such kind of cracking tendency associated with the copper backing plate.
+Now I will summarize this presentation.
+In this presentation basically I have talked about the way by which the preheat temperature for successful welding of the heat treatable low alloy steel is to be used.
+And in which way the different phases are formed during the welding of the heat treatable low alloy steels when the different cooling rates are exposed or different cooling rates are imposed and that is what we have seen with the help of the continuous cooling transformation diagram.
+Thank you for your attention.